mxgmn/Blog/squircles.md

 In a [1992 paper](https://www.tandfonline.com/doi/abs/10.1080/0020739920230607), Fernández-Guasti describes an algebraic squircle.
 Algebraic means that it's described by an equation consisting only of variables, numbers, addition and multiplication.
 <p align="center"><img src="resources/squircles/fg.gif"></p>

-Full solutions to the Fernández-Guasti's equation actually contain 4 unbounded arms in addition to the squircle figure in the middle:
+Full solutions of the Fernández-Guasti's equation actually contain 4 unbounded arms in addition to the squircular figure in the middle:
 <p align="center"><img src="resources/squircles/arms.gif"></p>

 You could have discovered the Fernández-Guasti squircles by looking at the function `F(x,y)=1-x^2-y^2+x^2y^2`.
-Its level sets are expanding squircles: the unit square is the 0-set, and near the center `x^2y^2` is too small, so the level sets tend to be circles in the center.
+Its level sets are expanding squircles: the unit square is the `0`-set, and near the center `x^2y^2` is too small, so the level sets tend to be circles in the center.
 <p align="center"><img src="resources/squircles/levelsets.gif"></p>

 Additional material: